IceCube In-Ice Antarctic Telescope

 Casey O'Hara has worked in the past as a mechanical engineer designing robots and implantable medical devices, but for the fast five years he has been teaching physics and integrated science at Carlmont High School.
 Curiosity drives his passion for teaching science, as it affords him the opportunity to constantly learn new things while helping his students learn.
 Mr. O'Hara's students apply physics to design, build, and perform on their own musical instruments, finding connections between physics and music.
 When not in the classroom, Mr. O'Hara likes to appease his curiosity through travel, mostly to tropical climates and warm beaches.
 Mr. O'Hara thinks that participating in the IceCube project will be an amazing opportunity to experience cutting edge physics research, and hopes that during his visit to the South Pole he will, in addition, witness climate change research.

-Dr. Madsen is the chair of the Physics Department at UW-River Falls, and the Director of Education and Outreach for the Wisconsin IceCube Particle Astrophysics Center (WIPAC).
+Dr. Madsen is the chair of the Physics Department at UW-River Falls and Associate Director of the IceCube Neutrino Observatory where he directs the education and outreach program.
 His research interests include heliophysics and astrophysics, which he has studied at his various projects in Antarctica.
 In addition to research, Dr. Madsen is committed to reaching a broad audience beyond the research community.
 He is involved in education and outreach for the IceCube project including professional development courses for teachers and science and math instruction for the UWRF Upward Bound Program.
 He collaborates with a number of programs and institutions in addition to PolarTREC, including the Knowles Science Teaching Foundation, UW-River Falls Upward Bound and McNair Programs, and service groups (Rotary International, Boy and Girl Scouts, university alumni associations, etc.).
 You can read more about Dr. Madsen's work here and here.

 Francis Halzen is a theoretician studying problems at the interface of particle physics, astrophysics and cosmology.
 Since 1987, he has been working on the AMANDA experiment, a first-generation neutrino telescope at the South Pole.
 AMANDA observations represent a proof of concept for the recently completed kilometre-scale observatory IceCube.